-The original was innovative but sullied by the infamous elk test; the second-iteration car never captured the public’s imagination; and the third was more mainstream and sold well but wasn’t a critical success.
+The original A-Class was innovative but sullied by the infamous elk test; the second-iteration car never captured the public’s imagination; and the third-gen A-Class (2013-2018) was more mainstream and sold well but wasn’t a critical success.
 However, this fourth-generation, W177 A-Class from 2018 improved on its predecessor, upping the driver appeal and adding a bit of extra pizzazz.

 Meanwhile, diesel lovers can choose the extremely economical 114bhp A180d, torquey 148bhp A200d or potent 187bhp A220d.

 And this year, the 212bhp petrol-electric plug-in hybrid A250e was introduced with an EV range of 44 miles.